When You Miss the Signs of Your Kid’s Anxiety

 I tried to be calm and sympathetic, but the truth is I thought she was willful and finicky.
 I didn’t recognize Ellie’s tactile discomfort as a symptom of a larger problem.
-I missed the significance of the signs, unaware that her sensitivity and shyness foreshadowed an anxiety disorder so severe that it eventually morphed into a full-blown phobia known as school refusal.
+I missed the significance of the early signs, unaware that her sensitivity and shyness foreshadowed an anxiety disorder so severe that it eventually morphed into a full-blown phobia known as school refusal.

 When she entered kindergarten, my daughter and some neighbor kids walked to the elementary school less than a block away.
 I usually made sure our front door was unlocked when she came home in the afternoon, but if I’d forgotten to flip the deadbolt, Ellie would ring the bell.
 In a matter of seconds, I’d open the door to find my little girl’s blue-green eyes welling up with tears and panic, as if she’d been abandoned.

 “Oh, honey,” I’d assure her, “Mommy’s right here.
 I’m not going anywhere!”

 After I’d hugged her and kissed away her tears, I didn’t think any more of it.Wasn’t this the girl who, at age three, had shown off her dribbling skills on the basketball court at church camp?
 And wasn’t this the same girl who’d narrated the entire “Rainbow Fish” in a preschool performance when the four-year-old who was supposed to share the duties got stage fright?

 It was also the same girl whose first grade teacher took me aside one day in the early weeks of school.

 “Oh, she’s fine.
 She’s just taking everything in,” I assured her.